}

 Energetic Integrity

-Measure of usable (free) market energy.
+Measure of usable market participation energy.

 Volatility Percentile